smec-ethz/xpektra/README.md

 ## Features

-- Functional programming interface for spectral methods
+- Modular building blocks for spectral methods which can be easily combined to create complex solid mechanics problems.
+- Extensible design allowing users to define their own operators and spaces such as Fourier-Galerkin, Moulinec and Suquet, Displacement-based, etc.
 - Differentiable operations using JAX
-- Support for FFT and other spectral transforms
-- Easy integration with machine learning frameworks
+- Implicit differentiation support which allows for computationally efficient Homogenization and Multiscale simulations.

 ## Installation
 Install the current release from PyPI: